 - What business issues drive business consulting services requirements?

 - How will the changes in business consulting market dynamics and the competitive landscape affect the services industry?

 - How do consulting and outsourcing businesses interrelate?

 - What key capabilities cause enterprises to choose particular providers?

 - What are the strengths and weaknesses of the leading consulting and advisory firms as perceived by their clients?

 IDC's Business Consulting Services research examines how consulting services players are positioning themselves to compete in the worldwide and U.S. consulting services market.
 This service reviews the strategies, market positioning, and future direction of several providers in consulting services, including:

 Accenture, A.T.
-Kearney, Bain & Co., Booz & Co., The Boston Consulting Group, Capgemini, CSC, Deloitte, Ernst & Young, Fair Isaac, IBM, KPMG, Kurt Salmon, McKinsey & Co., Mercer Management Consulting, Monitor Group, PA Consulting, Proudfoot Consulting, PwC, Roland Berger, Tata Consultancy Services, and ZS Consulting.
+Kearney, Bain & Co., Booz & Co., The Boston Consulting Group, Capgemini, CSC, Deloitte, EY, Fair Isaac, IBM, KPMG, Kurt Salmon, McKinsey & Co., Mercer Management Consulting, Monitor Group, PA Consulting, Proudfoot Consulting, PwC, Roland Berger, Tata Consultancy Services, and ZS Consulting.